EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-vote.md

 * Install the latest version of `cleos`

-* Ensure the [reference system contracts](https://developers.eos.io/manuals/eosio.contracts/v1.9/build-and-deploy) are deployed and used to manage system resources
+* Ensure the [reference system contracts](https://developers.eos.io/manuals/eosio.contracts/v1.9/build-and-deploy) are deployed and used to manage system resources.

 * Understand the following:
   * What is a [block producer](https://developers.eos.io/welcome/v2.1/protocol-guides/consensus_protocol/#11-block-producers).